- Written by Lindsey Crossmier

 According to the Financial Industry Regulatory Authority, your former employer will withhold some taxes from your pension payments, so at least some of what you owe will already be prepaid.

-Retirees with high amounts of monthly pension income will likely pay taxes on 85 percent of their Social Security benefits.
+Retirees with high amounts of monthly pension income will likely pay taxes on 85% of their Social Security benefits.

 Make sure to check the pension taxation rules in your state.
 Some states don’t tax pension payments, but others do.